almasgai/Ideas/README.md

   * Would need to get _all_ the parts again and more ultrasonic sensors for 360 coverage

 - Smart Mirror: display useful information and interactive via Google Assistant, Alex, etc.
-  * Blieve I actually have everything except for wood & acryllic glass
+  * Believe I actually have everything except for wood & acryllic glass

 - An Arduino powered drone
   * Something I want to do before I graduate